OlivierDuchateau/FreeBSD-xfce4.13/README.md

 }
 ```

-after this pkg should install xfce packagess from my repo.
+after this pkg should install xfce packages from my repo.

 ## Notes